kstenerud/concise-text-encoding/cte-specification.md

 Comment contents must contain only complete and valid UTF-8 sequences.
 Escape sequences in comments are not interpreted (they are passed through verbatim).

-Comments may be written in single-line or multi-line form.
+Comments can be written in single-line or multi-line form.
 The single-line form starts with a double slash `//` and ends at a newline.
 The multi-line form starts with the sequence `/*` and ends with the sequence `*/`.
 They operate similarly to how comments operate in C-like languages.
 Nested multiline comments are not allowed.

+TODO: Allow nested comments?

 Note: Comments must not be placed before the [version specifier](#version-specifier).